ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 Want to keep ISR short to reduce chance of priority inversion, premption and maintain real-time processing

 Index 0 of vector table is reset value of stack pointer (rest exception handlers) On Cortex-M, 6 exceptions always supported: reset, nmi, hardfault, SVCall, PendSV, SysTick External interrupts start from 16 and are configured via NVIC NVIC handles priority and nested interrupts
 Will have to first enable device to generate the interrupt, then set NVIC accordingly

+The 'startup' file in assembly to allow for easy placement of interrupts to memory addresses.

 ## Hardware
 Schematics useful for looking into electrical diagrams of board components,